6 of the Best Tools for Baby Led Weaning

 Place Mats

-If you’re using a high chair that pulls right up to the table, you may want some kind of place mat:
+If you’re using a high chair that pulls right up to the table, you may want some placemats:

 Happy Mat Sections make a cute face.
-I have this and it doesn’t suction to my wood table, but apparently will stick to other surfaces, so your child can’t “swipe” food on the floor.
+I have this, and it doesn’t suction to my wood table, but apparently, it will stick to other surfaces, so your child can’t “swipe” food on the floor.

 Or you could try some simple Suction Bowls